matrix-org/matrix-spec-proposals/proposals/1219-storing-megolm-keys-serverside.md

    the user wants to request keys from other devices.)
 2. if yes, prompt for private key, and get keys: `GET /room_keys/keys`

-Users can also set up or disable backups, or restore from backup via user settings.
+Users can also set up, disable, or rotate backups, or restore from backup via user settings.

 ### API